(Note: If you remove this Wall Of Honor then associated Duplicate Certificate will also be removed)

 The American Immigrant Wall of Honor is a permanent exhibit of individual or family names featured at Ellis Island in New York Harbor.
 It is the only place in the United States where an individual can honor his or her family heritage at a National Monument.

-The American Immigrant Wall of Honor is located at the Ellis Island Immigration Museum in the shadow of the Statue of Liberty.
-Currently inscribed with over 700,000 names, the Wall is situated just outside the Great Hall at Ellis Island and overlooks the Lower Manhattan skyline.
+The American Immigrant Wall of Honor is located at the Ellis Island National Museum of Immigration in the shadow of the Statue of Liberty.
+Currently inscribed with nearly 775,000 names, the Wall is situated just outside the Great Hall at Ellis Island and overlooks the Lower Manhattan skyline.
+If you're planning a visit to Ellis Island, you can search for your family's name and panel number beforehand to include a stop at the Wall of Honor as part of your day.

 The first names inscribed on the Wall of Honor were unveiled in 1990.
-Today, the Wall includes more than 700,000 names memorialized on stainless steel panels, each measuring 4-feet tall by 2-feet wide.
+Today, the Wall includes nearly 775,000 names memorialized on stainless steel panels, each measuring 4-feet tall by 2-feet wide.
 Each individual panel contains nearly 700 names.
 For most panels, names appear alphabetically in six columns.

 Since the dates of inscription vary, you may find ancestors with the same surname on different Wall panels.
 Paper reproductions of each Wall panel are available for purchase at the cost of $30.00 (USD) per panel.